psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

 But as for the guilders, what we spoke
 Of them, as you very well know, was in joke.
 Beside, our losses have made us thrifty.
 A thousand guilders!
-Come, take fifty !"
+Come, take fifty!"

 X.
 The Piper's face fell, and he cried